What is 1100 Pennsylvania?

 Subscribe to support ad-free independent journalism that’s reporting on an important topic at a depth not done elsewhere.

-1100 Pennsylvania’s subscribers include government watchdogs, Pulitzer Prize-winning journalists, U.S. and other government officials, C-suite corporate executives, leading academics, and concerned citizens.
+1100 Pennsylvania’s subscribers include government watchdogs, Pulitzer Prize-winning journalists, U.S. and other government officials, C-suite corporate executives, leading academics, concerned citizens, and even Trump Org staffers.
 The Washington Post’s David Fahrenthold, WNYC’s Andrea Bernstein, and The Atlantic’s David Frum are among 1100 Pennsylvania’s readers who’ve praised it.

-And you’ll get full access to all the news about the Trump International Hotel Washington, D.C. and President Donald Trump’s other businesses delivered to your inbox:
+And you’ll get full access to all the news about the Trump International Hotel Washington, D.C. and other Trump businesses delivered to your inbox:

-breaking news about the politicians, government employees, foreign officials, contractors, and conference attendees who are helping the president’s bottom line
+breaking news about the politicians, government employees, foreign officials, contractors, and conference attendees who are paying—or have stopped paying—Trump

-updates on the emoluments, unfair competition, racial discrimination, and other lawsuits as well as Congressional investigations
+updates on the continuing lawsuits and Congressional investigations

-1100Pennsylvania is published three or four days a week with a recap of the week’s top stories sent out on Saturdays.
+1100Pennsylvania is published three or so days a week with a recap of the week’s top stories sent out on weekends.

 What do other journalists say about 1100 Pennsylvania and its editor?